-e are very proud of our building and facilities, which are constantly refurbished and kept in pristine condition and visitors are usually surprised that the building is nearly 30 years old.
+e are very proud of our building and facilities, which are constantly refurbished and kept in pristine condition and visitors are usually surprised that the building is over 25 years old.
 Everyone benefits from working in a clean and cared-for environment.

 Brooke Weston Academy is set in acres of well-maintained grounds that are invaluable for both sports and nature study.
 The building is also exceptional and built in a pentagon around a central courtyard.
-Each two-storey section is and soft seating.
+Each two-storey section is connected by a glass link block.
+Each department has a designated corridor and contains a study area with computers and soft seating.